clojure/tools.cli/README.md

 validation errors, and exceptions thrown during `:parse-fn` are all added to the errors vector.

+Any option can be flagged as required by providing a `:missing` key in the option spec with a string that should be used for the error message if the option is omitted.

-By default, the error message when a required argument is omitted is:
+The error message when a required argument is omitted (either a short opt with `:require` or a long opt describing an argument) is:

 `Missing required argument for ...`

-This can be overridden by providing a `:missing` key in the option spec with a string that should be used for the error message instead of the default.

 Correspondingly, `parse-opts` returns the following map of values: